nghitran/qaa/README.md

 Contributors
 ============

-QAA is a fork from the [OSQA](http://www.osqa.net/) software and by SCAFA Team.
+QAA is a fork from the [OSQA](http://www.osqa.net/) software and being actively maintained by SCAFA Team.

 Our core members and maintainers are: